Map Details

 |---|---|---|

-| Custom JavaScript | Enables custom implementation of calculation logic using JavaScript.
-Supports integrating third-party spatial libraries or bespoke algorithms. | Advanced use cases needing specialized spatial analysis or high-precision requirements. |
+| Custom JavaScript | Allows fully custom spatial logic via JavaScript, including third-party geospatial libraries or bespoke algorithms. | Advanced or highly specialized spatial analysis and precision-critical use cases. |

 For more detailed information on each engine, see Calculation Engine.